 Is your dog bored?
-Wanting to enrich their environment but just not too sure how?
-Pet Insurance Australia catches up with Instructor and owner of Amy’s Puppy Pre School and developer of Sound Proof Puppy Training App to get the rundown on boredom and our dogs.
+Do you want to enrich their environment but are just not too sure how?
+Pet Insurance Australia catches up with the Instructor and owner of Amy’s Puppy Pre School and developer of Sound Proof Puppy Training App to get the rundown on boredom and our dogs.

 How do you know if your dog is bored?

-This practise needs to start from puppyhood, so your dog doesn’t develop destructive habits that can be harder to break.
+This practice needs to start from puppyhood so your dog doesn’t develop destructive habits that can be harder to break.

 Researching your desired breed is also very important in this aspect.
 Taking looks out of the equation and matching your chosen breed to your lifestyle is much more important.

-“I can do a five min training session with my puppy (12 months) and that will wear him out more than a 45 min walk,” Amy suggests.
-“We also do lots of fun scent games, we hide toys and family members and cue him to find them.
+“I can do a five-minute training session with my puppy (12 months), and that will wear him out more than a 45-minute walk,” Amy suggests.
+“We also do lots of fun scent games; we hide toys and family members and cue him to find them.
 It’s a game he absolutely loves and lives for.”

-Amy also reminds readers about enriching your dog’s space and feeding from puzzle or treatballs and coming up with clever ideas so your dog has a ‘job’ to do when you are not at home.
+Amy also reminds readers about enriching your dog’s space by feeding from puzzles or treat balls and coming up with clever ideas so your dog has a ‘job’ to do when you are not at home.

 “This can be as simple as scatter feeding him on the lawn to working his meal out of a Kong that I froze the night before.”